fotografia de

 The current moment of uncertainty has forced us to change.
 The act of learning has changed.

-In the context in which we live, the focus on adult education and training can still be seen as an instrument for professional requalification and reconversion.
-There are businesses that end and new businesses that emerge, many of them created in the new digital reality, so new skills will be needed.
+In the context we live in, the focus on adult education and training can still be seen as an instrument for professional requalification and reconversion.
+There are businesses that end and new businesses that emerge, many of them created in the new digital reality, so new skills will be required.

-The digital area, seen in a transversal way, holds great opportunities, whether in the investment of companies that have been opening operations in Portugal or in the digitalisation of many processes and businesses to meet the challenges posed by the pandemic.
-This trend will also result in an increasing qualification of citizens who will enhance the use of new digital services, public and private, in a positive cycle of evolution and growth.
-But to respond to the current economic changes, it is essential to have more and better qualifications and the question is: how do the Portuguese position themselves towards training?
+The digital sector, viewed across the board, offers significant opportunities, whether in terms of investment by companies opening operations in Portugal or in the digitalization of many processes and businesses to respond to the challenges posed by the pandemic.
+This trend will also result in the growing qualifications of citizens, which will enhance the use of new digital services, both public and private, in a positive cycle of evolution and growth.
+However, to respond to current economic changes, more and better qualifications are essential, and the question remains: How do the Portuguese position themselves in relation to training?

 Digital literacy and learning

-The report advises Portugal to "improve the skills level of the population".
-In particular their digital literacy.
-All to make adult education more suited to the needs of the labour market.
-In the analysis of the Education and Training Monitor 2019 there is good and bad news for Portugal.
-Adult participation in lifelong learning has been growing.
-But it remains low.
-In 2018, only 10.3% of the population between 25 and 64 years invested in learning and participated in education and training.
-Figures close to the European Union average of 11.1%.
-But below the 15% target set for 2020.
+The report advises Portugal to “improve the population’s skill level”.
+Especially their digital literacy.
+All to make adult education more suited to the needs of the job market.
+In the analysis of Education and Training Monitor 2019 There's good news and bad news for Portugal.
+Adult participation in lifelong learning has been growing, but it remains low.
+In 2018, only 10.3% of the population aged 25 to 64 invested in learning and participated in education and training.
+These figures are close to the European Union average of 11.1%, but lower than the target of 15% set for 2020.

-The Covid-19 pandemic has accentuated this need and shown that technologies are a fundamental ally and that online education and lifelong learning are an asset for those who want to increase their skills to progress in their careers, but also for those who need to prepare their return to the labour market.
+The Covid-19 pandemic has accentuated this need and shown that technologies are a fundamental ally and that online education and lifelong learning They are an asset for those who want to improve their skills to advance their career, but also for those who need to prepare for their return to the job market.

 How to be “always learning”?

-The MOOC market has seen a very significant increase, worldwide.
-During 2019, more than 110 million students attended Massive Open Online Courses (MOOCs), an increase of 10% compared to the previous year.
-In Portugal, since April 2019, it is possible to use the NAU Platform - Sempre a Aprender that provides access to online courses for large audiences in MOOC format.
+The MOOC market has seen significant growth worldwide.
+During 2019, more than 110 million students have attended Massive Open Online Courses (MOOCs), an increase of 10% compared to the previous year.
+In Portugal, since April 2019, it has been possible to use NAU Platform – Always Learning which provides access to online courses for large audiences in MOOC format.

-For now, this national initiative, under INCoDe2030 and managed by the FCCN Unit of the Foundation for Science and Technology (FCT), which aims to develop education, offers 24 training courses, focusing on areas as diverse as Cybersecurity, Health, Education or Multimedia .
-You can find out more about this platform and the opportunity it could represent for your qualification by visiting https://www.nau.edu.pt/.
+For now, this national initiative, under INCoDe2030 and managed by the FCCN Unit of the Foundation for Science and Technology (FCT), which aims to develop education, offers 24 training courses, which focus on areas as diverse as Cybersecurity, Health, Education or Multimedia.
+You can learn more about this platform and the opportunity it may represent for your qualification by visiting https://www.nau.edu.pt/.

 Other related articles